terraform-ibm-modules/terraform-ibm-satellite/README.md

 ## Overview

-IBM Cloud® Satellite helps you deploy and run applications consistently across all on-premises, edge computing, and public cloud environments from any cloud vendor.
+IBM Cloud Satellite helps you deploy and run applications consistently across all on-premises, edge computing, and public cloud environments from any cloud vendor.
 It standardizes a core set of Kubernetes, data, AI, and security services to be centrally managed as a service by IBM Cloud, with full visibility across all environments through a single pane of glass.
 The result is greater developer productivity and development velocity.

 https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started

 ## Features

-- Creates satellite location.
+- Creates Satellite location.
 - Creates 6 VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
 - *Conditionally creates* of these items: